DefineTal/T1A3-Terminal_Application/readme.md

     pass
 ```
 ## Dealer Logic Feature
 When playing blackjack at a casino you are against the dealer and the dealer has to abide by a strict set of rules for their decision making so that the casino can have the highest profit margin as possible.
 I wanted to emulate this to a degree to get.
 Whenever a player makes a decision the 'dealer' will run through a bunch of 'if' statements to determine its next move.
 With using normal casino dealer rules it allowed me to get a basic idea on how to go about coding it.
 The basic logic the dealer runs by is that if its value is less then 16 or lower then the players value it will 'hit' and gain an extra card.
-If the dealer value is greater 16 the dealer will keep its value waitin for another action by the player.
-Adding a feature like this and personifying it creates a way more engaging and exciting experience for the user and gives alot of replayability.
+If the dealer value is greater 16 the dealer will keep its value waiting for another action by the player.
+Adding a feature like this and personifying it creates a way more engaging and exciting experience for the user and gives a lot of replayability.

 ## Minor Features

 - Player name being recorded
 - Dynamic and changing chip count based on player win or lose
 - color coded UI for easier readability
-- The ability to exit at anytime once gotton into the main game loop
+- The ability to exit at anytime once in the main game loop
 - The use of 'emojis' to add character and flavour
 - Try and except blocks throughout the code to catch invalid inputs

 # Help Documentation

 ## How to play Blackjack
 Blackjack is a casino game where your aim is to be closer to the number 21, blackjack, as the dealer.
 As the player you have 2-3 option each round in a hand.
 To hit, to gain an extra card and add that cards value to your total value.
-To stand, to sit on your current value and forfiet the ability to make any further moves in the current hand.
+To stand, to sit on your current value and forfeit the ability to make any further moves in the current hand.
 Surrender is only available during the first round of a hand and is used to purposely lose in order to gain back half of your betted chip.

 ## Steps To Install
-The src code comes with 3 seperate bash files 2 for depending on you operating system and a third that named 'make_exe.sh' that creates an exe located in the folder dist that the bash file creates.
+The src code comes with 3 separate bash files 2 for depending on you operating system and a third that named 'make_exe.sh' that creates an exe located in the folder dist that the bash file creates.
 For the other bash files; Open VS code in the directory where they are located type in 'sh run_blackjack_windows.sh' or 'sh run_blackjack_mac.sh' depending on your OS and the bash script will run and install all the needed packages from the 'requirements.txt' file and will run within the terminal on vscode.

 ## Commands